 You’ve found the perfect employees abroad and want to start working with them sooner rather than later.
-But before you can fly them over, you’ll need to figure out what kinds of work permits you have to obtain for them.
-It completely depends on the length you’re planning to hire your employees when it comes to the type of work visa they’ll need.
+But before you can fly them over, you’ll need to figure out what kinds of work permit you have to obtain for them.
+The type of permit and/or visa they’ll need will depend on how long you are planning to hire your employees, what they are hired for, and where they are coming from.

 Work permits and visas in the Netherlands

 To obtain different types of permits and visas, you need to apply through IND, Immigration and Naturalisation Services.
 There are different visas and permits required for different cases.
 Luckily, the official Dutch government website offers a questionnaire that will provide all the information needed to each case.
 Here, we will highlight the common scenarios.

 Less than 90 days in the Netherlands

 Are you planning to hire your employees for less than 90 days?
 If you are hiring an employee who does not possess EU, EEA, or Swiss nationality, you will often need to obtain a work permit, tewerkstellingsvergunning (TWV), to work in the Netherlands.

 In order to apply for a TWW, you need to submit an application to the Uitvoeringsinstituut Werknemersverzekeringen, UWV (Employee Insurance Agency).
 In addition, depending on the country the employee is from, to travel to the Netherlands, they will need to apply for a Schengen Visa in their country.
 Again, whether you need just a TWW or both a TWW and a Schengen Visa will depend on the country of origin of the employee.

 If the employee does possess EU, EEA, or Swiss nationality, they can work and travel to the Netherlands.
 They will still need to meet certain conditions, like having a valid ID and a return or onward ticket.